mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 Have you ever been part of a company that outsourced part of their dev work to freelancers or contract firms?

 mcseeMar 24, 2021, 6:54 PM
 I have worked with outsourcing in the past, and my opinion is you should definitively do it on satellite modules.
-I wouldn't outsource core business or core technologies because the knowledge is on the people Theory\Programming as Theory Building and if the people do not belong to the company the asset is zero.
+I wouldn't outsource core business or core technologies because the knowledge is on the people ../../Theory/Programming%20as%20Theory%20Building/readme.md and if the people do not belong to the company the asset is zero.
 Of course if I need a specific development on an accidental feature I would contract the best qualified team.
 But, for core business I wouldn't do it.
 It is just my opinion.
 I founded 3 startups and worked a lot with outsourcing and was hard to maintain their code.

 Arthur TkachenkoMar 24, 2021, 6:54 PM
 At some point in my career, I realize that "we" put a lot of pressure on developers.